Peyton-vannoy/Peyton-vannoy/README.md

 ## 🎯 Interests
 - 🍹 Crafting innovative cocktails and mastering mixology
 - 💻 Exploring the world of coding and web development
-- 📖 Diving into sci-fi literature (currently obsessed with the Red Rising series by Pierce Brown)
+- 📖 Diving into sci-fi literature

 ## 🤝 Let's Connect!
 I'm always excited to collaborate, learn from others, and take on new challenges.
 Whether you're a fellow coder, book enthusiast, or just want to chat, feel free to reach out!